kamping-site/kamping/README.md

 fine-tuning of distributed code with predictable runtime behavior and memory management.

-Using template-metaprogramming, only code paths required for computing missing parameters are generated at compile time, which results in (near) zero-overhead bindings.
+Using template-metaprogramming, only code paths required for computing parameters not provided by the user are generated at compile time, which results in (near) zero-overhead bindings.

 KaMPIng is developed at the [Algorithm Engineering